IanGotcher/MisinfoDetectYaleLLMsProject/README.md

 Just run gemini_gui.py, input your API key (Ian's is available to use, but must be kept secret and used only for this project), type in the statement you want checked for truthfulness, hit send, and then the results will be displayed.

 How to reproduce the results:
-Use the progrma according to the above instructions, copy and paste the evaluation benchmarks, and manually record whether it has produced the correct result.
+Use the program according to the above instructions, copy and paste the evaluation benchmarks, and manually record whether it has produced the correct result.
 Remember that modern LLMs are not deterministic, so it is possible that results will not be exactly the same, but we expect them to be similarly reliable.